Everything You Need To Know About Lip Shapes

 1. Exfoliate Regularly

 Just like your skin, your lips tend to accumulate dead cells and become dry and dull.
 Apply lip balm every night before sleeping.
 Follow up by gently exfoliating your lips with a brush the next day.
+You can mix coconut oil with granulated sugar and use that as a scrub to exfoliate your lips.

 2. Hydrate Your Lips